BiosPlus/BiosPlus/README.md

 #### tldr: Critics hate me, but dogs 🐕, cats 🐈, and some people like me 🤟

 - 🔭 I’m currently working on [A template for my piracy stuff, all with hostname based containers and smart naming conventions!](https://github.com/BiosPlus/PiracyServer)
-- 💬 Ask me about Pro Wrestling, why linkedin sucks, why it feels so good to troll linkedin, the joy of drinking.
+- 💬 Ask me about Pro Wrestling, why it feels so good to troll linkedin, the joy of drinking.
 - 📫 How to reach me: [Keybase @ biosplus](https://keybase.io/biosplus)
 - 😄 Pronouns: He/Him
 - Blood: 🅰️+